Tenancy Policy

 8. Succession rights

-8.2 Succession Policy for tenants whose tenancy started before 1 April 2012 are as follows:
+8.2 Succession rights for tenants whose tenancy started before 1 April 2012 are as follows:

+i.
 If you are a sole tenant and are married, then your spouse will automatically succeed to the tenancy provided he or she is living in the property at the date of your death.
 If you are not married or are separated and your spouse does not live in the property, then if a close relative (as defined by the Housing Act 1985) is living with you at your death and has been living with you for the whole of the twelve (12) months immediately before your death then that person will automatically succeed to the tenancy.
-These provisions do not apply if you acquired the tenancy yourself upon the death of another person.
-In such a case no-one can succeed and the tenancy will come to an end.
+These provisions do not apply if you acquired the tenancy yourself upon the death of another person (survivorship or a previous succession).
+In such a case no-one can succeed, and the tenancy will come to an end.
 If the successor is a close relative (not your surviving spouse) we may require the successor to move to a smaller property if the existing property would be under-occupied.

-i.
-If you are joint tenants then on the death of either of you the tenancy will automatically pass to the survivor.
+ii.
+If you are joint tenants, on the death of either of you, the tenancy will automatically pass to the survivor.

-8.3 Succession Policy for tenants whose tenancy started after 1 April 2012 are as follows:
+8.3 Succession rights for tenants whose tenancy started after 1 April 2012 are as follows:

 i.
-If you are joint tenants then on the death of either of you the tenancy will automatically pass to the survivor.
+If you are joint tenants, on the death of either tenant, the tenancy will automatically pass to the survivor.

 ii.
 Wherever there is a change in the identity of the tenant on death, either because of a succession as referred to below or because the property has passed to a surviving joint tenant there can be no further successions to the tenancy.